vboulanger/depict/README.md

 to the most common types of graph by avoiding boilerplate code.
 Graphs are esthetic, efficiently rendered, interactive and sharable.

+It is made for data {scientist, analyst, engineer, lead, etc} seeking to create beautiful plots while reducing the graph-tweaking time.

 # Guiding principles
 * **Made simple**